COM-GND/com-gnd-espresso/README.md

 # COM-GND Espresso

-COM-GND Espresso is an open-source hardware and firmware project aiming to develop a standard set of control modules for Espresso machines.
+COM-GND Espresso is an open-source hardware and firmware project aiming to develop a standard set of sensing and control modules for Espresso machines.

-With the growing accessibility of advanced microcontrollers, sensors  (and standard software libraries for interacting with them), it has become significantly easier to develop after-market espresso machine control systems.
+With the growing accessibility of advanced microcontrollers and sensors, it has become significantly easier to develop automated control systems.
 COM-GND Espresso intends to establish a common set of low-cost, plug-and-play electronic components so that attention can be focused on experimentation through software control.

 This hardware project is under active development in conjunction with the [GND-CTRL](https://github.com/COM-GND/gnd-ctrl-web-app) software interface.